DavisGoML/finance_hackathon/README.md

 # 🏗️ Agents Overview

+In this system, we have used a **pandas and text-based mechanism as a fallback** for core data processing tasks like cleaning, transformation, and formatting.
+This ensures that even if an agent fails or produces incomplete results, the pipeline can still rely on deterministic pandas operations for stable handling of financial datasets.

+---

 ## 1. Generic Data Intelligence Agent
 - **Role:** Universal Financial Data Intelligence Specialist
 - **Goal:** Detects schema of any dataset.
 Identifies key columns like: